awslabs/aws-fluent-plugin-kinesis/README.md

 Defalut `false`.
 If you want to include `tag` field in your record, set `true`.

 ### data_key
 If your record contains a field whose string should be sent to Amazon Kinesis directly (without formatter), use this parameter to specify the field.
-In that case, other fileds than **data_key** are thrown away and never sent to Amazon Kinesis.
+In that case, other fields than **data_key** are thrown away and never sent to Amazon Kinesis.
 Default `nil`, which means whole record will be formatted and sent.

 ### compression
 Specifing compression way for data of each record.
 Current accepted options are `zlib`.
 Otherwise, no compression will be preformed.